MagretAdekunle/Machine-Learning-Projects-freeCodeCamp/Linear Regression Health Costs Calculator/README.md

 Evaluation/Performance Metrics
 ------------------

-My solution will be evaluated on: model.evaluate must return a Mean Absolute Error of under 3500.
+My solution will be assessed on:

+- Prediction accuracy: Achieve Mean Absolute Error (MAE) < $3500.
 This means it predicts health care costs correctly within $3500.
+- Model interpretability
+- Scalability and efficiency